edge-servers/immunity-controller/README.rst

 .. image:: https://raw.githubusercontent.com/immunity/immunity-controller/docs/docs/wireguard-tutorial/vpn-server-2.png
    :alt: WireGuard VPN server configuration example 2

-7. After clicking on **Save and continue editing**, you will see that OpenWISP has automatically created public and private key for WireGuard server in **System Defined Variables** along with internal IP address information.
+7. After clicking on **Save and continue editing**, you will see that Immunity has automatically created public and private key for WireGuard server in **System Defined Variables** along with internal IP address information.